zoogie/new-browserhax/README.md

 - Problem: The 3ds freezes on some other color screen or "An error has occured" prompt shows up.<br>
 Solution: Make sure you have *all* the correct files.
 Check your region is correct.<br>
-At minimum, make sure to have those 3 files in those same locations.<br>
+At minimum, make sure to have the below 3 files in the sd root as shown.<br>
 ```
 sdmc:/arm11code.bin
 sdmc:/browserhax_hblauncher_ropbin_payload.bin
 sdmc:/boot.3dsx
 ```

+- Problem: I still can't get the exploit to work and the two solutions above didn't help.<br>
+Solution: Go to your browser's settings and select Delete Cookies first then Reset Save Data.
+After being exited automatically relaunch the browser and go to bookmarks.
+Create a bookmark with https://zoogie.github.io/web/nbhax as the address (or just edit an existing bookmark).
+Exit the browser, then launch it again and then launch that nbhax bookmark you just made.

 ## FAQ
 Q: Will you support old3ds, old2ds?<br>
 A: I tried for a bit getting this to work but had no success.
 Can't even get the bug to crash old3ds.
-Might try again but the odds of old3ds support are slim at best.
+I'm certainly not saying old3ds support is impossible, so go ahead and try yourself! :) It's open source.
+Let me know if you can at least get a crash and I might be able to do something with it.

 Q: Can I install [unSAFE_MODE](https://github.com/zoogie/unSAFE_MODE) with this to get cfw?<br>
 A: Absolutely, be my guest : ) You can boot slotTool.3dsx and install the hacked wifi slots, then run the unSAFE_MODE exploit.
 No explicit directions will be given for that here, but guides should pop up soon with directions.

 Q: Where did this browser exploit come from originally?<br>
 A: CVE-2013-2857 https://bugs.chromium.org/p/chromium/issues/detail?id=240124 .
 It was ported to the WiiU a couple of years ago and I think it's still the main userland entrypoint for that homebrew scene.

+Q: The 3ds_browserhax_common code you used works in php server code, why does your hax just use a github io page?
+A: I used a local webserver to emit the unescape output of y8's hb loading code, then converted it to a u32int array for my implementation.
+I used [this script](https://gist.github.com/zoogie/42adb5eab6b7f813f569f5250f7c800f) for the conversion.
+I just really wanted to avoid having to set up a server or asking someone else for that favor.

 Q: Will this exploit be fixed in a firmware update?<br>
 A: Don't know, but it's definitely possible.
 N has never fixed one of my exploits but they've always been proactive about fixing browser exploits.
 I give it 50/50 odds.